-The disease is often characterized by the sudden onset of fever, feeling weak, muscle pain, headaches, and a sore throat.
+The disease is often characterized by the sudden onset of fever, weakness, muscle pain, headaches, and sore throat.
 This is followed by vomiting, diarrhea, rash, impaired kidney and liver function, and, in some cases, internal and external bleeding.

 Symptoms can appear from two to 21 days after exposure.
 Some patients may go on to experience rashes, red eyes, hiccups, chest pains, and difficulty breathing and swallowing.